Data Definitions

 To Top

-The total number of jobs in each community.
-The location of and ability to access jobs impacts commute and transportation costs, which present significant barriers to lasting employment.
-Data on job numbers comes from US Census Employment Statistics at the census tract level, and then aggregated to the community level.
+The total number of jobs in each area.
+The location of and ability to access jobs impacts commute and transportation costs, which present significant barriers to lasting employment, especially for individuals with low incomes and/or families.
+Data on job counts comes from US Census Employment Statistics.

 Kindergarten Readiness